How to test and exploit Apache Ofbiz < 18.12.10. Authentication Bypass & Command Injection

 - Navigate into Ofbiz directory

-docker run -it -e OFBIZ_DATA_LOAD=demo --name ofbiz-docker -p 8443:8443 ofbiz-docker
+DOCKER_BUILDKIT=1 docker build --tag ofbiz-docker .docker run -it -e OFBIZ_DATA_LOAD=demo --name ofbiz-docker -p 8443:8443 ofbiz-docker: Run Ofbiz container

 - Add hostname on MacOS